Livestrong.com may earn compensation through affiliate links in this story. Learn more about our affiliate and product review process here.

 You can use this trainer flat-side up or dome-side up for strength, stability, flexibility and agility training.
 And considering it weighs about 8 pounds, you can use it as a strength tool, too.

-At less than 16 inches in diameter, this wobble board is totally space-friendly and has built-in handles for easy carrying.
+At less than 16 inches in diameter, this wobble board is space-friendly and has handles for easy carrying.

 Don't have a ton of free space for a BOSU or two-piece balance board in your home gym?
-This EVERYMILE board is an ideal alternative, according to Yu.
-It's a much smaller version and weighs only about 3.5 pounds, so it's easy to carry around the house.
+This board is an ideal alternative, according to Yu.
+It's a smaller and lighter version at only about 3.5 pounds, so it's easy to carry around the house.

-The textured flat top also helps shoes and feet into the surface, meaning you don't need to worry about slipping off while you work on your balance.
+The textured flat top also helps you grip the surface, meaning you don't need to worry about slipping off while you work on your balance.

 Strengthen your midsection with this unique balance board that utilizes phone games to improve core strength.

-Let's face it: Planks, no matter how beneficial they are, aren't always a fun exercise.
+Let's face it: Planks, no matter how beneficial they are, aren't the most exciting exercise.
 But this core-training board adds a little fun, according to Yu.

 You can place your phone in the cell-sized hole on the board and play games while training your core.
 Every purchase comes with four core-strengthening games to help keep you engaged (pun intended) and track your progress.

-Yu recommends this balance trainer for anyone that's trying balance board exercises for the first time.
+Yu recommends this balance trainer for anyone who's trying balance board exercises for the first time.
 In her physical therapy practice, she uses this type of device for early stages of rehab.

 Skilled athletes can use this board to hone their balance and improve reactivity.

 This board is best for high-level athletes who want to challenge their core stability or reactive skills, Yu says.
-More unstable than the others, this one provides a greater challenge for developing skills in sports like skateboarding or ice hockey.
+Less stable than other picks, this one provides a greater challenge for developing skills in sports like skateboarding or ice hockey.

 Unlike standard wooden balance boards, this one has a high-grip, cushioned surface, giving your feet a little extra comfort.